WebReflection/uhtml/README.md

 Please check the [Release Notes](https://github.com/WebReflection/uhtml/pull/86) to know more about what improved, what changed or broke and what's not there yet (or anymore).

+Please **[read the latest user friendly docs](https://webreflection.github.io/uhtml/)** too if you're either new to this project or curious about how it works.

 ---

 ### V3.0 Update